rhinobase/raftyui/apps/docs/app/docs/customizations/page.md

         url: https://rafty.rhinobase.io/api/og?title=Customization
 ---

-If you want to make changes in default styling, update `tailwind.config.js` file.
-You can extend `theme` object provided by TailwindCSS to override our default themings.
+If you want to make changes to the default styling, update the tailwind.config.js file.
+You can extend the theme object provided by TailwindCSS to override our default theming.

 ## Colors

 #### Customizing the default color palette for your project.

-Rafty UI includes an expertly-crafted default color palette out-of-the-box that is a great starting point if you don’t have your own specific branding in mind.
+Customize the default color palette for your project.
+Rafty UI includes an expertly-crafted default color palette out-of-the-box, making it a great starting point if you don’t have your own specific branding in mind.

 {% callout title="Global Constants" %}
 Few colors are globally constants like -